82deutschmark/Spy-Story1/README.md

 ### Using Debug Tools

-1. Navigate to `/debug` endpoint
+1. Navigate to `/debug/dashboard` endpoint
 2. Upload images for AI analysis
-3. View and manage database records
+3. View and manage database records with pagination
 4. Run health checks on the database
+5. Use the admin interface for advanced database management by clicking the admin link
+6. Test image analysis functionality directly from the debug interface
+7. View characters and stories with proper filtering and pagination

 ## Project Structure

 - `app.py`: Main application file
 - `main.py`: Application entry point with configuration
+- `admin_config.py`: Flask-Admin configuration and model views
 - `routes/`: Modularized route handlers
   - `main_routes.py`: Core application routes
   - `debug_routes.py`: Development and debugging tools